Concept Star

 An Effective Analysis Tool

-Concept Star 3.2 Features
+Concept Star Q Features

-Feature Version 3.2
+Feature Version 3.64 Version Q

-Maximum number of ideas permitted Over 250
+Maximum number of ideas permitted Over 250 Over 500 (*)

 Relationship modeling tools Interpretive Structural Model